mac-can/PCBUSB-Wrapper/README.md

 ![macOS Build](https://github.com/mac-can/PCBUSB-Wrapper/actions/workflows/macos-build.yml/badge.svg)

-# CAN API V3 for PCAN-USB Interfaces
+# CAN API V3 for PCAN USB Interfaces

 CAN API V3 is a wrapper specification to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.

 ## PCBUSB-Wrapper

-This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN-USB interfaces from PEAK-System Technik GmbH.
+This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN USB interfaces from PEAK-System Technik GmbH.
 The wrapper library is build upon the PCBUSB library from UV&nbsp;Software.

-The [PCBUSB](https://www.mac-can.com) library is a user-space driver for PCAN-USB interfaces under macOS, and is almost compatible to PEAK´s PCANBasic DLL.
+The [PCBUSB](https://www.mac-can.com) library is a user-space driver for PCAN USB interfaces under macOS, and is almost compatible to PEAK´s PCANBasic DLL.

 Note: _The PCBUSB library is not included in this repo, and must be installed separately!_